diesimo-ai/self-driving-car-projects/p7-self-driving-car-environment-perception/readme.md

 ## Overview

-This is a `baseline perception stack` for Self-Driving Vehicles,which extract useful scene information from the environment to drive safely and reliably by perfoming complex tasks.
+This is a `baseline perception stack` for Self-Driving Vehicles, which gets useful information from its surroudings and perform complex tasks in order to drive safely through the environment.

 <img src="./doc/semantic-seg-output.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">